kathleenwest/mws-restaurant-stage-2-kew/README.md

 -----------------------------
 Stage 2 Notes:

-It meets all criteria to the best of my knowledge and testing except for the performance section My Lightout score is currently terrible for Performance.
-My report is available in the demo folder.
+It meets all criteria to the best of my knowledge and testing.
+My Lightout score screen capture is available in the demo folder: lighthousescores.png

+Demo Folder: shows the screen captures of the responsive design implementation.

 -------------------------------------
 Stage 1 Notes: